chinamike65/hugo-tuolesi/content/book6/book6en.md

 When Dharma King Yongzeng was alive, everyone was very happy to see him, even Muslims, because of his loving kindness.

-No matter where Dharma King Yeshe Gyatso goes, no matter what religion or ethnicity he encounters, everyone likes him very much and welcomes him.
+No matter where Dharma King Yeshe Gyatso went, no matter what religion or ethnicity he encounters, everyone likes him very much and welcomes him.
 It is also because of the Master's benevolence and merit.

 2. The heart will be very peaceful and happy

 When Dharma King Yeshe Gyatso was teaching the scriptures, he often said: I don't have any special merit.
 I put my head on the pillow and fell asleep.
 This is my merit.

 This shows that he has compassion.